llazzaro/chem-fingerprints/docs/using-tools.rst

 chemp also includes an experimental "substruct" substructure fingerprint.
 This is an 881 bit fingerprint derived from the PubChem/CACTVS substructure keys.
-They are still being tested and validated, but you you want to try them out, use the --substruct option.
+They are still being tested and validated, but you you want to try them out, use the :option:`--substruct` option.